stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 This request modifies both the account resource _and_ that account's custom data in a single request.

-The same simultaneous update behavior may be performed for Group updates as well.
+The same simultaneous update behavior may be performed for `Group`, `Application`, and `Directory` updates as well.

 <a class="anchor" name="delete-custom-data"></a>
 ### Delete Custom Data

-You may delete all of an account or group's custom data by sending a `DELETE` request to the account or group's customData `href`:
+You may delete all of an resource's custom data by sending a `DELETE` request to the resource's customData `href`:

 **Example: Delete all of an Account's Custom Data**